-The peace agreement contains detailed instructions on what should happen to the governments' share of the oil revenues (see diagram).
+The peace agreement contains detailed instructions on what should happen to the governments' share of the oil revenues.
 It is only the governments' 'net revenue from oil' that is subject to sharing.
-Not included in this are the oil companies' share of the oil revenues, as determined by the Production Sharing Agreement (see page 43 for more detail) nor the management fees and transportation fees that are deducted from the governments' share of oil revenues (see pages 44 for more details on these fees).
+Not included in this are the oil companies' share of the oil revenues, as determined by the Production Sharing Agreement nor the management fees and transportation fees that are deducted from the governments' share of oil revenues.
 Once the companies' share and the fees have been deducted, what is left over is the governments' 'net revenue from oil'.